 - Two 60-minute sessions, each month.

-- Recordings of sessions for your review.
+- Optional recordings of sessions for your review.

 - Customized practices, to be completed between sessions.